jina-ai/finetuner/docs/get-started/how-it-works.md

 While this feature is not opened to the user at the moment.
 It expects either a CSV file or a {class}`~docarray.array.document.DocumentArray`, labeles are not required.

-Finetuner employs self-supervised learning approach to apply random augmentation on your data and generate two/multiple Views of your data.
+Finetuner employs a self-supervised learning approach that applies random augmentation to your data and generates two/multiple Views of your data.
 These Views can be considered as positives to each other.
 It should be noted that self-supervised approach needs a very large amount of training data.
 We have postponed rolling this feature out until we have proven its effectiveness.